-Preamble: The purpose of this document is to articulate, based on university policies and California state law, what minimum information must be included on course syllabi.
+The purpose of this document is to articulate, based on university policies and California state law, what minimum information must be included on course syllabi and what information is recommended for inclusion.
 Such information provides students with basic course objectives and faculty expectations, and also serves to clarify course policy in the case of grade grievances or other student, faculty, or program concerns.